 1. Joint Family or Coparcenary Property: In this kind of property, all coparceners have a joint interest in the property and it is possessed by all of them jointly.
 This kind of property can be further divided into 4 categories:

 a.
 Ancestral Property- This property should be 4 generations old, i.e., property acquired by a Hindu Great Grand Father, which is inherited by 3 generations of grandchildren.
-Property inherited from mother, or uncle or grandmother is not considered as ancestral property.
+Property inherited from mother, or uncle, or grandmother is not considered ancestral property.

 c.
 Property acquired by Joint Family Funds- When a member of Hindu Joint Family acquires separate property with the aid of Joint Family Funds, it will be considered as a Joint Family Property and not separate property.

 d.
 Separate property given to Joint Family Fund- When a member of Hindu Joint Family acquires separate property and gives it to the Joint Family Fund intending to give up all his private rights associated with the self-acquired property, it becomes Joint Family Property.

 2. Self-acquired Property: Self-acquired property is the property that a person acquires with his efforts and money and is not inherited from his forefathers.
 He is the sole owner of the property and has private rights regarding the same.
 Property acquired by gift or will is also considered self-acquired property.
 In the same manner, property acquired by adverse possession is also considered self-acquired property.

 Modes of Partition:

 There are mainly 3 modes by which partition of a property can be carried out:

 1. Partition by mutual agreement: This can be further divided into two categories:

 2. Partition without mutual consent or Partition through Court